-3.3.1 Groundwater for agricultural irrigation will be allocated based on the Board-approved acre-inches for each certified irrigated acre.

-- 3.3.2 Groundwater allocations for wetland management will be considered agricultural use. - 3.3.2.1 Allocations for wetland management agencies will be based on the hydric soils footprint acres of the wetlands to which water may be applied. - 3.3.2.2 Allocations for wetland management agencies may include upland acres only if those lands have documented history of irrigated cropland, have been certified as irrigated by the agency, and are being used to raise agricultural crops and/or during establishment of native vegetation. - 3.3.3 The initial allocation period will be five-years. - 3.3.4 The initial agricultural allocations are as follows: - 3.3.4.1 Each certified irrigated acre will be granted an allocation of sixty (60) acre inches of groundwater for the first allocation period, and - 3.3.4.2 Each certified irrigated acre will be granted a one-time beginning water bank balance of five (5) acre inches per acre of groundwater to be used at any time through the initial allocation period. - 3.3.5 If at the end of an allocation period the operator has a remaining allocation balance, up to eight inches (8") may be carried over to the next consecutive allocation period. - 3.3.6 If an operator exceeds his/her 5-year allotted acre inch allocation, the subsequent allocation period allocation will be reduced by 2 times the amount of over usage. - 3.3.7 When the control of certified irrigated acres is transferred to a different landowner and/or operator during a groundwater use period, the remaining allocation balance for said acres shall also be transferred to the new landowner and/or operator. - 3.3.8 Certified irrigated acres enrolled in any land or irrigation retirement program, including, but not limited to Federal Conservation Reserve Program, EQIP, CREP, or other incentive programs shall not receive an allocation while enrolled. - 3.3.9 Certified irrigated acres being removed from any retirement program shall be granted a base allocation prorated to the years remaining in the current allocation period.
+- 3.3.1 Groundwater for agricultural irrigation will be allocated based on the Board-approved acreinches for each certified irrigated acre.
+Only acres that have been certified by the District may apply groundwater for irrigation.
+A landowner/operator forfeits certified acres if they fail to apply groundwater for irrigation at least one time within any three consecutive years. - 3.3.2 Groundwater allocations for wetland management will be considered agricultural use. - 3.3.2.1 Allocations for wetland management agencies will be based on the hydric soils' footprint acres of the wetlands to which water may be applied. - 3.3.2.2 Allocations for wetland management agencies may include upland acres only if those lands have documented history of irrigated cropland, have been certified as irrigated by the agency, and are being used to raise agricultural crops and/or during establishment of native vegetation. - 3.3.3 The initial allocation period will be five years. - 3.3.4 The initial agricultural allocations are as follows: - 3.3.4.1 Each certified irrigated acre will be granted an allocation of sixty-five (65) acre inches of groundwater for the first allocation period. - 3.3.5 If at the end of an allocation period the operator has a remaining allocation balance, up to eight inches (8") may be carried over to the next consecutive allocation period. - 3.3.6 If an operator exceeds his/her 5-year allotted acre inch allocation, the subsequent allocation period allocation will be reduced by 2 times the amount of over usage. - 3.3.7 When the control of certified irrigated acres is transferred to a different landowner and/or operator during an allocation period, the remaining allocation balance, including any carryover balance, for said acres shall also be transferred to the new landowner and/or operator. - 3.3.8 Certified irrigated acres enrolled in any land or irrigation retirement program, including, but not limited to the Federal Conservation Reserve Program, EQIP, CREP, or other incentive programs shall not receive an allocation while enrolled. - 3.3.9 Certified irrigated acres being removed from any retirement program shall be granted a base allocation prorated to the years remaining in the current allocation period.
 In addition, upon removal from the land or irrigation retirement program, each certified irrigated acre shall receive the total of the carryforward accumulated at the time of enrollment in the program.